etrl-z/arm64-task-scheduler/README.md

 ```

 ### Execute the script manually
 _(note: the configuration paths like "../" are relative to the current folder.
-If needed, 'cd' to the project folder where the .dll is being run)_
+If needed, "cd" to the project folder where the .dll is being run)_
 ```bash
 ~/homelab/scripts/test-batch.sh
 ```